Pennsylvania GOP state senators' refusal to seat Democrat leads to chaotic ceremony - KESQ

 The intense sequence kicked off when GOP state Sen. Ryan Aument introduced the motion to not seat Brewster until “such time as the Senate had the opportunity for further consideration of the contest petition.”

-The motion, Aument said, “is not debatable.
-And I ask that the motion be put to a vote immediately.”

-Fetterman replied, “The chair does not recognize the motion introduced by the Senator Aument.”

-Aument ultimately asserted, “Mr. President, it is your duty to properly put a motion properly before this body.
+When Fetterman refused to recognize the motion, Aument charged, “It is your duty to put a motion properly before this body.
 If you continue to refuse to perform your duties, the Senate will proceed to replace you with the interim president pro tempore.”

 The scene drew swift backlash from Democrats across the state, including Gov. Tom Wolf, who said in a statement, “This is a shameful power grab that disgraces the institution.”

-Note: This story has been updated with additional information Tuesday and Lt.
-Gov. John Fetterman’s appearance on CNN Wednesday.